PickNikRobotics/ros_control_boilerplate/README.md

     git clone https://github.com/ros-simulation/gazebo_ros_demos.git

+Then, either install this package from source so you can develop off of it, or install from debian:

+    sudo apt-get install ros-indigo-ros-control-boilerplate

 ## Run Simulation Demo

 This package is setup to run the "RRBot" two joint revolute-revolute robot demo.
 To run its ros_control non-physics-based simulated hardware interface, run: